Police find weapons & drugs as PSG fans turned away from Chelsea women's match | Goal.com

 Those reports were later confirmed by police sources, who revealed that supporters had carried weapons to the match on board a coach.

-"Weapons, including knives and knuckledusters, were recovered along with class A drugs," a statement released by the Met explained.
+"Weapons, including knives and knuckledusters, were recovered along with class A drugs," a statement released by the Met to the BBC explained.

 "One man from the coach was arrested for possession of class A drugs and the remaining passengers were escorted from the area by police."